Essex Heights PS has a very strong Science program.

 ARISS in 2016:

 The space station looks like an airplane or a very bright star moving across the sky, except it doesn’t have flashing lights or change direction.
 It will also be moving considerably faster than a typical airplane (airplanes generally fly at about 965 kilometres per hour; the space station flies at 28,160 kilometres per hour).
+All sightings will occur within a few hours before or after sunrise or sunset.
+This is the optimum viewing period as the sun reflects off the ISS and contrasts against the darker sky.

 Below is a time-lapse photo of the space station moving across the sky.